stofte/gitbumr/readme.md

  - Install `./qt-opensource-linux-x64-5.12.1.run`
  - Ensure *Tools > QtCreator* and *Qt > Desktop gcc 64-bit* are selected

 Be sure to run VcXsrv in the [right configuration](https://github.com/Microsoft/WSL/issues/2855#issuecomment-358861903) and remember to set/export `LIBGL_ALWAYS_INDIRECT=1` in the shell.
-If using PuTTY, also remember to check "Enable X11 forwarding" under *Connection > SSH > X11*, and instead of setting the `DISPLAY` env variable in the shell (which did not work for me), enter `:0` for "X display location".
+If using PuTTY, also remember to check "Enable X11 forwarding" under *Connection > SSH > X11*, and instead of setting the `DISPLAY` env variable in the shell, enter `:0` in the "X display location" field.

 ## Automated Tests